de-taylor-scb/JaCoCo-XML-to-Markdown/README.md

 # JaCoCo XML to Markdown (Simple)

+## DEPRECATED

+This GitHub Action is being deprecated and archived.
+This is because it has been moved to [Prettify Pester Reports](https://github.com/Stylecraft-Builders/Prettify-Pester-Reports) owned by Stylecraft Builders.

 ## Copyright
 This package was created by Dallas Taylor at Stylecraft Builders, and released publicly under a GPLv3 License.
 This package contains no code or information proprietary to Stylecraft Builders, and has no implied warranty.